December 3, 2025

 The late 19th century was a time of constant experimentation.
 "Everything they used, they built or adapted themselves," the documentary explains.
 Cameras, tripods and projectors were modified in-house to survive long journeys and unpredictable conditions.
 With few precedents to follow, Joseph Perry and his team had to invent their own best practices for filming, developing and screening moving pictures.

-Named after limelight, a type of illumination produced by burning lime in oxygen, the department took lighting to new heights.
-They mastered the use of arc lamps and lanterns to create different moods and intensities, from soft indoor glows to blazing outdoor effects.
+Limelight refers to a type of illumination produced by heating lime (calcium oxide) in an oxygen flame - the intense white light it produced was used for both projection and dramatic stage effect.
+The department mastered the use of arc lamps and lanterns to create different moods and intensities, from soft indoor glows to blazing outdoor effects.
 A scene from Soldiers of the Cross demonstrates this skill, with shafts of light falling like divine rays through smoke and painted fabric.

 One of their greatest achievements was developing portable electrical systems that allowed screenings anywhere in the country.
 "They could travel anywhere, set up power, project film and move on by the next night," one archivist remarks in the film.
 These generators made it possible to convert halls, tents and open fields into pop-up cinemas long before electricity was common in rural Australia.